Skipton railway station: History

 The station is used for the overnight servicing of trains.
 On 9 August 2003, an Arriva Trains Northern employee was seriously assaulted by a group of vandals after challenging two males daubing graffiti on a stabled train.

 Major alterations were made to the station when the 2011 Eureka EC clock-face timetable came into effect, including a northbound Sundays-only service from the capital.

 Facilities

 The station has four platforms.
-It is staffed on a part-time basis and a ticket office is available at most times, along with automatic ticket machines.
-Ticket barriers are in operation and a Penalty fare scheme was implemented on the Airedale Line routes in December 2017.
-Step-free access is available to all platforms from the station entrance, with platforms 3 and 4 via subway.
+The ticket office is staffed mornings and afternoons, along with automatic ticket machines.
+There are three seated waiting rooms, luggage trolleys, a small café, toilets, a post box and a pay-phone available.
+There is a taxi rank immediately outside the station, with bus links nearby, and a car park with spaces for 100 vehicles.

-Skipton comes under the Dales Railcard area.
-There are three seated waiting rooms available, luggage trolleys, a small café, toilets, a post box and a pay-phone.
-There is a taxi rank immediately outside the station, bus links nearby and the car park has spaces for 100 vehicles.
+Ticket barriers are in operation and a penalty fare scheme was implemented on Airedale Line routes in December 2017.
+Step-free access is available to all platforms from the station entrance, with platforms 3 and 4 via a subway.